ninoseki/mitaka/README.md

 !["example2"](/examples/2.gif "2.gif")

-Also, there is a how-to article about Mitaka which is written by Null Byte.
+Also, there is a how-to article about Mitaka by Null Byte.

 - [Use Mitaka to Perform In-Browser OSINT to Identify Malware, Sketchy Sites, Shady Emails & More](https://null-byte.wonderhowto.com/how-to/use-mitaka-perform-browser-osint-identify-malware-sketchy-sites-shady-emails-more-0216352/)